Introduction to Amazon S3 transfers

 The access key ID and secret access key are used to access the Amazon S3 data on your behalf.
 As a best practice, create a unique access key ID and secret access key specifically for Amazon S3 transfers to give minimal access to the BigQuery Data Transfer Service.
 For information on managing your access keys, see the AWS general reference documentation.

-When you transfer data from Amazon S3, it is possible that some of your data will not be transferred to BigQuery, particularly if the files were added to the bucket very recently.
+When you transfer data from Amazon S3, it is possible that some of your data won't be transferred to BigQuery, particularly if the files were added to the bucket very recently.
 It should take approximately 10 minutes for a file to become available to the BigQuery Data Transfer Service after it is added to the bucket.
 In some cases, however, it may take longer than 10 minutes.

 For information on BigQuery Data Transfer Service pricing, see the Pricing page.